-Border collie training and behaviour consultations - one to one help with a border collie specialist trainer and behaviourist.
+Border collie behaviour consultations and training - one to one help with a border collie specialist trainer and behaviourist.
 Contact me for help with any behaviour problem.

 Border Collie Training & Behaviour